bravetechnologycoop/BraveSensor/particle-accelerator/README.md

 # Particle Accelerator

-The Particle Accelerator is an Electron and React based application for the rapid provisioning and activation of cellular-enabled Particle devices for organizations.
+The Particle Accelerator (PA) is an Electron and React based application for the rapid provisioning and activation of cellular-enabled Particle devices for organizations.
 It is mostly written in TypeScript and is based off of electron-react-boilerplate.
 The majority of the functions are made possible by the Particle Node API and the UI uses the React-Bootstrap library.

+## Installation

+To get the Particle Accelerator on your machine, there are two possible ways.

+1. Download the latest uploaded `.dmg` or `.exe` files from the Brave Google Drive.
+2. Clone this repository onto your machine, `cd particle-accelerator` and then run `npm run package`.
+The corresponding executables and installers should be built in the `release/build` folder.
+If you are creating a new executable which does not exist yet on the Brave Google Drive, please upload it.

 ## Usage and Mechanisms
+(Open the Particle Accelerator executable)
 1. Log into your Particle account.
 2. Scan the code on the Particle Device to obtain its serial number and input it into the form.
 3. Select a new name for the Particle device for identification on the Particle console.